Oxford University Cave ClubIntroductory Caving Trips |

 Day trips: we normally leave Oxford at 9am (from the Club Hut at the Iffley Road Sports Ground) and get back at about 10pm.

-Weekend trips: we usually leave of Friday evening, about 7pm), and return on the Sunday evening at about 10pm.
-Meals (Saturday breakfast to Sunday pre-leaving snack) are included in your trip fee, as is the accommodation (usually in a bunkroom belonging to a local caving club - you will need to bring a sleeping bag).
+Weekend trips: we usually leave on Saturday morning (about 9am) though sometimes on Friday evening (about 7pm),, and return on the Sunday evening at about 10pm.
 Going for only one day on a weekend trip might be possible, but does depend on the availability of transport and can't be guaranteed.

 South Wales: Typically, experienced cavers will take novices into Ogof Ffynnon Ddu (OFD), one of the biggest cave systems in the UK.
 It has over 50 miles of cave passage, but we won't try to cover it all in one trip!
-You might go into its top entrance, following large and sometimes well-decorated passages, some scrambles and short climbs, to follow "salubrious streamway" down the the "Trident" and "Judge".
+You might go into its top entrance, following large and sometimes well-decorated passages, some scrambles and short climbs, to follow Salubrious Streamway down to the Trident and Judge.
 Or you might go into the OFD1 entrance, going up the spectacular main streamway of the cave, balancing over the occasional deep hole in the stream bed on scaffold poles.
 These first trips will last about 3 hours.
 The second day's caving might be another trip into a different section of OFD, or maybe down one of the other caves in the area.
 Have a look at a virtual tour of OFD here.

 Before coming caving with us, please read: